 Porter Ranch Neighborhood Council Success Story: PRNC Critical Component of New School Development

 PRNC Board members decided back in 2005 to take action to advance the cause of a new school for our community.
-Porter Ranch currently has only one elementary school built for 400 students, but serving 800, with all the traffic congestion one might imagine on a small residential street.
-The Porter Ranch Specific Plan calls for an additional elementary school to be built to serve new and future residences.
+At that time Porter Ranch had only one elementary school built for 400 students, but serving 800, with all the traffic congestion one might imagine on a small residential street.
+The Porter Ranch Specific Plan called for an additional elementary school to be built to serve new and future residences.

 In November 2005, the PRNC organized a Town Hall meeting with LAUSD Superintendent Roy Romer to discuss how to get an additional elementary school.
 Mr. Romer promised the crowd of 200 people that if Measure Y passed, we would get a new school.
 Measure Y passed.
 In early 2006, members of the PRNC began meeting periodically with the local developer, Councilman Greig Smith’s office, and LAUSD to discuss school requirements and the development process.

 Through these meetings we have provided important community input affecting the size, location, amenities and design of the school.
 We have heavily publicized the LAUSD community meetings drawing interested crowds and surprising LAUSD meeting organizers with the community interest.
 We also have spoken several times at LAUSD Board meetings to advance our cause.
-The school received final funding and EIR approval on January 27, 2009 and is due to open fall 2012.
+The school received final funding and EIR approval on January 27, 2009 and opened fall 2012.